Analyse, synthesise, and assimilate research

 ℹ️ Bonus: as systematic reviews are 'studies of studies' which analyse and summarise large bodies of research, and as Scholarcy itself can summarise said summaries ever further, you get to relive the 2010's film Inception.
 At least until you go down a rabbit hole, end up in limbo, and your professor reiterates that quoting Leonardo DiCaprio is not valid in an academic context.
 This is probably not the best time to recommend they try CBT.

 [.number-box-cms]2[.number-box-cms][.text-col-1]Skim through the flashcard and try to find information relating to efficacy.
-The results section is a great starting point, followed by the Study subjects and analysis, Scholarcy highlights, Summary, and Comparative Analysis sections.[.text-col-1]
+The results section is a great starting point, followed by the Study subjects and analysis, Key findings, Structured summary, and Research comparison sections.[.text-col-1]

 Here we can quickly find some useful information: